-Sole fish or leppos is an all-time favourite fish, loved by all Goans.
+Sole fish or leppos are an all-time favourite fish, loved by all Goans.
 Even if you are out of Goa, but living in a colony with many Goans, the fish vendors there will definitely have this fish for sale.
-Albeit, the fish is also quite popular all throughout the world.
-This preparation of mine reminded my mummy of the way it was cooked in the olden days.
+The fish is also quite popular all throughout the world.
+This Sole Fish Pepper Curry of mine, reminded my mummy of the way it was cooked in the olden days.
 She was of the opinion that the aroma and taste was very similar to when it was cooked in earthen vessels in her quaint village.

 Serves: 4 to 5 persons

 Prep.
 Time: 25 Mins.

 Cooking Time: 18 to 20 Mins.

 - Sole Fish [Lep] (cleaned, cut into pieces) – 500 gms